-- Go where the people are.
 Attend concerts, meetings or other events where community members gather and present current campaign results.
-Come prepared with materials, translated in other languages if need be, and giveaways.
+Come prepared (PDF) with materials, translated in other languages if need be, and giveaways.
 Share positive results from campaigns and explain, in person, how actions can spur change.
 Draw attendees to your station with eye-catching promotional products, such as power banks or sunglasses.
 Bring along a prize wheel to add fun to your booth.

 An outcome-based approach to community involvement gives government the chance to share positive results, while clearly illustrating how community members can make a difference.
 Handing out giveaways can also highlight results and motivate others.
 Be sure to try these tips for to improve your next campaign.